-Considering the graph 4a, where we have only 10% out-of-star interactions (quadratic costs), the overall interpretation of the results is very similar to adjacent-only QSAP.
-The CG+HeuristicBQPPricing has the greatest number of instances with the best LB among all the methods (44%); however, this time the CG+BQPPricing outperforms the hybrid counterpart in more intervals compared to the AQSAP.
-The performance of the GUROBI methods and the Outer-Approximation is almost the same as before.
-The BQP and the OuterApproximation methods are superior to the other GUROBI methods while they still have a huge LB performance gap compared to all the CG methods.
+Considering the graph in Figure 4(a), where we have only 10% out-of-star interactions (quadratic costs), the overall interpretation of the results is very similar to adjacent-only QSAP.
+The CG+HeuristicBQPPricing has the greatest number of instances with the best LB among all the methods (44%); however, this time the CG+BQPPricing outperforms the hybrid counterpart in more intervals compared with the AQSAP.
+The performance of the GUROBI methods and the OuterApproximation is almost the same as before.
+The BQP and the OuterApproximation methods are superior to the other GUROBI methods, although they still have a huge LB performance gap compared with all the CG methods.

-Nevertheless, in the next LB performance profile represented in Figure 5a, all GUROBI methods and the OuterApproximation outperform CGs in the interval [0.95, 1].
+Nevertheless, in the next LB performance profile represented in Figure 5(a), all GUROBI methods and the OuterApproximation outperform CGs in the interval [0.95,1].
 Comparing the CG methods with one another in this figure demonstrates that the CG methods with exact pricing generally outperform heuristic pricing methods.
-Considering this figure and the next LB performance figures, 6a and 7a, the number of wins for the GUROBI and the OuterApproximation methods is more than for CG methods.
-Indeed, adding more out-of-star interactions incrementally to the data sets in Figures 6a and 7a results in enhancing the performance of the GUROBIS and the OuterApproximation method.
-However, even for the densest quadratic matrix in Figure 7a, the CG methods still outperform non-CG methods in some quantiles.
+Considering this figure and the next LB performance figures, Figures 6(a) and 7(a), the number of wins for the GUROBI and the OuterApproximation methods is more than for CG methods.
+Indeed, adding more out-of-star interactions incrementally to the data sets in Figures 6(a) and 7(a) results in enhancing the performance of the GUROBIS and the OuterApproximation method.
+However, even for the densest quadratic matrix in Figure 7(a), the CG methods still outperform non-CG methods in some quantiles.
 For example, we can observe the superiority of both CG+BQPPricing and CG+SLTPricing to GUROBI methods when a ratio smaller than 70% is considered and to the OuterApproximation method when the ratio is smaller than 60%.
-An overview of LB performance profiles for all of the data sets in the QSAP demonstrates that CG methods are more robust because they can achieve satisfactory LB performance for most of the instances.
-While if we need higher LB ratios, we aim to use GUROBI and the OuterApproximation.
+An overview of LB performance profiles for all of the data sets in the QSAP demonstrates that CG methods are more robust because they can achieve satisfactory LB performance for most of the instances, whereas if we need higher LB ratios, we aim to use GUROBI and the OuterApproximation.
 For instance, in the case of 20% out-of-star density and for a minimum requirement of 60% LB performance, we would opt for the CG+BQPPricing as all the instances reach this ratio of the best bound when they are solved using this method.
-In contrast, the best non-CG method, the Outer-Approximation, satisfies this requirement in only 90% of the problem instances.
-Assessing non-CG methods, the plots suggest increasing the performance of both RLT and the OuterApproximation compared to BQP and SLT by adding more out-of-star costs, to an extent that they outperform BQP and SLT in most of the quantiles in Figure 7a.
+In contrast, the best non-CG method, the OuterApproximation, satisfies this requirement in only 90% of the problem instances.
+Assessing non-CG methods, the plots suggest increasing the performance of both RLT and the OuterApproximation compared with BQP and SLT by adding more out-of-star costs, to an extent that they outperform BQP and SLT in most of the quantiles in Figure 7(a).

 The second analysis is related to the time performance profiles.
-As shown in Figure 3b, all CG methods perform better than GUROBI methods in all quantiles when it comes to AQSAP.
+As shown in Figure 3(b), all CG methods perform better than GUROBI methods in all quantiles when it comes to AQSAP.
 Starting from the plot associated with time performance in Figure 4, when we add out-of-star interactions, the GUROBI methods and the OuterApproximation move upside of the figure and get closer to the CG methods.
-This is due to the fact that the speed of the GUROBI and the OuterApproximation methods increases when the instances consist of some out-of-star interactions in addition to the in-star interactions.
-However, still, in Figure 4b, most wins belong to CG methods.
-Starting from Figure 5b, SLT, RLT, and BQP methods outperform all CG methods in all quantiles.
+This is because the speed of the GUROBI and the Outer-Approximation methods increases when the instances consist of some out-of-star interactions in addition to the in-star interactions.
+However, still, in Figure 4(b), most wins belong to CG methods.
+Starting from Figure 5(b), SLT, RLT, and BQP methods outperform all CG methods in all quantiles.
 Comparing non-CG methods together, similar to the LB analysis, the OuterApproximation outperforms the GUROBI methods in terms of time and it is superior even when we add more out-of-star costs.